numba/numba/docs/source/developer/threading_implementation.rst

 Programming model
 ~~~~~~~~~~~~~~~~~

 The programming model chosen is similar to that found in OpenMP.
-The reasons for
+The reasons
-this choice were that it is familiar to a lot of users, restricted in scope and
+for this choice were that it is familiar to a lot of users, restricted in
-also simple.
+scope and also simple.
 The number of threads in use is specified by calling
 ``set_num_threads`` and the number of threads in use can be queried by calling
 ``get_num_threads``.These two functions are synonymous with their OpenMP
+counterparts (with the above restriction that the mask must be <= the number
-counterparts.
-The execution semantic is also similar to OpenmP in that once a
+of launched threads).
+The execution semantics are also similar to OpenmP in
-parallel region is launched altering the thread mask has no impact on the
+that once a parallel region is launched altering the thread mask, it has no
-currently executing region but will have an impact on parallel regions executed
+impact on the currently executing region but will have an impact on parallel
-subsequently.
+regions executed subsequently.

 The Implementation
 ~~~~~~~~~~~~~~~~~~